Logical Expressibility of Syntactic NL for Complementarity, Monotonicity, and Maximization: Brief Conclusion and Open Questions

 Turing machines and circuit families have been used in the mainstream of computational complexity theory as basic computational models to solve various computational problems.
 In sharp contrast, a logical approach has taken to measure the complexity of these problems using the expressibility of specific logical sentences.

-For a better understanding of $\nl$, the first logical approach using \emph{Syntactic NL} (or succinctly, \emph{SNL}) was taken in \cite{Yam17a}. $\snl$ sentences are characterized in the form of second-order ``functional'' existential quantifiers followed by first-order universal quantifiers together with two particular requirements called the \emph{second-order variable requirements}.
+For a better understanding of $\nl$, the first logical approach was taken in \cite{Yam17a} using the notion of \emph{Syntactic NL} (or succinctly, \emph{SNL}). $\snl$ sentences are characterized in the form of second-order ``functional'' existential quantifiers followed by first-order universal quantifiers together with two particular requirements called the \emph{second-order variable requirements}.
 Those sentences syntactically express certain types of languages.
-The complexity class $\snl$ and its variant $\snl_{\omega}$, consisting of languages expressed syntactically by $\snl$ ($\snl_{\omega}$) sentences have a direct association with a practical, working hypothesis, known as the \emph{linear space hypothesis} (LSH).
+The complexity class $\snl$ (and its variant $\snl_{\omega}$), consisting of all languages expressed syntactically by $\snl$ (and $\snl_{\omega}$) sentences have a direct association with a practical, working hypothesis, known as the \emph{linear space hypothesis} (LSH).

 In this work, we have continued the study of the structural properties of $\snl$.
 In particular, we have focused on three major issues: (1) the expressibility of complementary problems of $\snl$ problems with an introduction of $\mu\snl$, which is a variant of $\snl$, (2) the computational complexity of the monotone variant of $\snl$ (called $\mathrm{MonoSNL}$) together with its restriction (called $\mathrm{MonoBSNL}$), and (3) the computational complexity of the optimization version of $\snl$ (called $\mathrm{MAXSNL}$) together with its variant (called $\mathrm{MAX}\tau\mathrm{SNL}$).